-Project 3: A
+Project 3: A\

-Due: 2 November 2017
+Due: 6 November 2019

 In this project you're going to write a route finder.
-The program you write should be able to read in map files, and using the A algorithm with different heuristics to shape the search, display the shortest path between the start and finish squares.
+The program you write should be able to read in map files, and using the A\ algorithm with different heuristics to shape the search, display the shortest path between the start and finish squares (or report that there is no path).